mmathu/MixedSeeds/README.md

 The **"Previous Version"** folder contains the scripts for when the website did not incorporate an sql database and instead fetched every article when it was loaded up.

+##Planned Components
+* Customise which articles can be retrieved on the website itself.

+* Add a user base.
+The articles retrieved can be tailored to specific users.